speedment/speedment-doc/index.md

 tags: Start
 sidebar: mydoc_sidebar
 permalink: index.html
+toc: false
 summary: Learn how to connect a Java 8 Stream to a SQL database in an extremely efficient manner.
 previous: index.html
 next: introduction.html
 ---

-## Speedment Docs
+{% include prev_next.html %}

+## Using the Guide

-Welcome to the Speedment Docs.
+Welcome to the Speedment User's Guide!

+Use the navigation bar to get to a certain chapter or click [here](introduction.html) to go to the first chapter.

+{% include prev_next.html %}